StabiBerlin/ocrd_butler/README.rst

   > source /srv/ocrd_all/.venv/bin/master
   > pip install -r requirements.txt # or pipenv install if you are using pipenv

-..
-We need to install the master branch of pipenv to get manylinux2010 included to be able to lock the dependency #functool32 of ocrd_calamari.
-..
-.. .. code-block:: bash
-..
-..     ╰─$ pip install --user git+https://github.com/pypa/pipenv.git@master
-..
-.. .. code-block:: bash
-..
-..     ╰─$ pipenv install
-..     ╰─$ python setup.py develop

 Start celery worker: